 - Best Google Home accessories 2019: Top Google Home compatible devices to buy today

-Google Home works with numerous music services, including YouTube Music, Deezer, Spotify, Pandora, Google Play Music and TuneIn.
+Nest and Google Home works with numerous music services, including YouTube Music, Deezer, Spotify, Pandora, Google Play Music and TuneIn.
 The list has grown considerably since the original Home device was first announced.
-Home devices are also compatible with various news outlets, such as the BBC, Telegraph, and Guardian in the UK, among others.
+Nest and Home devices are also compatible with various news outlets, such as the BBC, Telegraph, and Guardian in the UK, among others.

-You'll need to connect your accounts for these services to your Google Home in the Google Home app but you'll be prompted to do this when you set your Home device up.
+You'll need to connect your accounts for these services to your Nest and Google Home devices in the Google Home app but you'll be prompted to do this when you set your Nest or Home device up.
 Connect as many accounts as you have for the best experience.

 With support for these various services, you can ask: "OK Google, play that Shakira song from Zootopia."
-Without having to name the song, Google Home can figure it out and play it from your favourite app.
-Thanks to Google Assistant and its machine-learning capabilities, Google Home knows you and your preferences and learns over time.
+Without having to name the song, Nest and Google Home can figure it out and play it from your favourite app.
+Thanks to Google Assistant and its machine-learning capabilities, Nest and Google Home device know you and your preferences and learn over time.

-Google Home also works with a multitude of smart home companies.
+Nest and Google Home devices also work with a multitude of smart home companies.
 The list isn't quite as rich as Amazon's Alexa, but it is continuously growing and there are plenty of compatible services.
-Nest, SmartThings, Philips Hue, IFTTT, Ikea, TP-Link, Arlo, Hive and Netatmo are among the services compatible which means you'll be able to control these smart home devices and activate your IFTTT recipes using your Home device.
+Nest, SmartThings, Philips Hue, IFTTT, Ikea, TP-Link, Arlo, Hive and Netatmo are among the services compatible which means you'll be able to control these smart home devices and activate your IFTTT recipes using your Nest or Home device.

-Google Home also acts as a Chromecast Audio receiver.
+Nest and Google Home devices also act as a Chromecast Audio receiver.
 We know we sound repetitive, but again, you must set these up with the Google Home app.